IBM/continuous-learning-with-watson-ml-and-db2/README.md

 * You can also see list of evaluations that has been completed and see how the model has been continuously learning
 ![](doc/source/images/evaluation_completion-1.png)
-* You can upload new feedback data repeatedly from the provided data [Chicago building inspection data by month 2017](building_inspection_data_by_month_2017.zip)  so that the model cointinuously learns.
+* You can upload new feedback data repeatedly from the provided data [Chicago building inspection data by month 2017](building_inspection_data_by_month_2017.zip) so that the model continuously learns.

 ###9.
 Deploy the model to expose it through an API

-* Select the model, and select `Deployments` tab. click `+ Add Deployment` to add a new deployment,
+* Select the model, and then select `Deployments` tab.
+Click `+ Add Deployment` to add a new deployment,
 ![](doc/source/images/deployment-1.png)
 * Provide a name and choose `Web Service` as deployment type.
 ![](doc/source/images/deployment-2.png)